schmartinn/schmartinn/README.md

 - 💻 I like building fast and clean web applications
 - ⚙️ I enjoy working on both the frontend and backend
-- 🔐 Currently exploring some basics of cyber security
+- 🔐 Currently very interested in the basics and fundamentals of cyber security
 - 🧠 I like figuring out how things work – and occasionally breaking them
 - 🔌 Also interested in basic electronics and embedded systems
 - 🎨 Into 3D design, video editing, and random CLI experiments